Tanzania-Developers-Community/made-in-tanzania/README.md

 - [Flutter Getx Starter](https://github.com/codeblocktz/Codeblock-Flutter-Getx-Starter) - 📱 A starter kit for beginners to learn with Getx pattern and GetStorage to architect a Flutter project. **By [@codeblocktz](https://github.com/codeblocktz)**
 - [Flutter SMS Gateway](https://github.com/codeblocktz/sms_gateway) - 📲 Flutter SMS Gateway is an Android app to send SMS.
 It supports sending delivery reports. **By [@codeblocktz](https://github.com/codeblocktz)**
+- [Flutter Facility Booking App](https://github.com/godopetza/facilitybookingappflutter) - 📲 This is a flutter app that allows residents to book facilities at their apartment building and communicate with the management office. **By [@godopetza](https://github.com/godopetza)**

 ## <a name="G"> </a>G